-One alternative is to buy used lighting equipment and I had a friend upgrade his studio by getting rid of inexpensive monolights replacing them with a comprehensive power pack and head system and it works for him.
+One al-ternative is to buy used lighting equip-ment and I had a friend upgrade his studio by getting rid of in-expensive mono-lights replacing them with a power pack and head system and it works for him.
 Those last three word are important.
 What works for him may not work for you depending on your particular situation.

-The studio lights I currently use are a set of Flashpoint monolights.
+The studio lights I was using at the time was a set of Flashpoint monolights.
 These are older models before the newer battery powered model or the even newer LED monolights.
 I’ve tested them for Shutterbug and you can read the reviews here and here.
-I like them because they are inexpensive, simple to use, and work for me, all the time keeping in mind that “light is light.”
-To be sure, I’m tempted by new lighting system from Broncolor and Elinchrom and some day I may upgrade my old but still working Flashpoints but not today.
+I liked them because they are inexpensive, simple to use, and work for me, all the time keeping in mind that “light is light.”
+To be sure, I’m tempted by new lighting system from Broncolor and Elinchrom and some day I may upgrade my old but still working monolights but not today.

-The featured image that actually shows one the two Flashpoint 320 monolights used to make the shot at camera left and behind model Pamela Simpson.
-The main light is at camera left and has one of Flashpoint’s 60-inch 16-Rib parabolic white umbrellas used in shoot-though mode.
+The featured image uses two Flashpoint 320 monolights to make the portrait of model Pamela Simpson.
+The main light is at camera right and has one of Flashpoint’s 60-inch 16-Rib parabolic white umbrellas used in shoot-though mode.
 Background is a Savage Photo Grey Infinity vinyl backdrop hung on a older JTL background stand.